maykhiago/PAPIto/README.md

 The above commands install the necessary tools and run the example code ***simple_array_sum.cpp*** (to verify if everything is OK).

-Obs1: You will need superuser privileges, for example:
+Obs1: You will need root privileges, for example:
 ***sudo ./simple_array_sum***

 ## Using PAPIto in your code

-It is necessary to insert three simple commands in your code (see ***papito.h***):
+After including "***papito.h***" in your code (#include "papito.h"), it is necessary to insert three simple commands:

 ***papito_init()*** Initialize the PAPI lib;